Denis Ostier: Early life and education

 Ostier was born in Paris, France, in 1993.
 He studied acting at Acting International in Paris between 2014 and 2017, a theatre school known for its multilingual and multidisciplinary approach.

 Career

 Ostier began acting professionally in 2019, performing in a range of short films and independent productions in French, English, and Turkish.
-His early screen credits include the short films Humains (2020), À Terre (2020), Bloody Mary (2021), Look at Me (2022), and Lipstick (2022).
+His early screen credits include the short films Humains (2020), À Terre (2020), Bloody Mary (2021), and Lipstick (2022).

 In 2022, Ostier was cast in the lead role of Hakan Arikan, a Turkish academic in exile, in Exodus (2025), a political drama about migration and identity directed by Serkan Nihat.
 The film premiered worldwide on 20 June 2025 across major digital platforms including Apple TV and Amazon Prime Video.
 It was awarded "Best Drama" at the 2025 London Independent Film Festival.

 Ostier also appeared as the lead actor in the 2023 Christmas advertisement for the smartphone brand HONOR, titled "Unsung Heroes".